 Idaho low income families can receive financial assistance from LIHEAP, as well as free energy conservation measures from weatherization.
-Both of these government programs are focused on helping with winter heating bills.
+Both of these government grant programs are focused on helping with winter heating bills.

 Heating assistance from Low Income Home Energy Assistance

 Types of financial assistance available from LIHEAP include a crisis grant if a qualified household’s home energy or heating service is shut off or about to be disconnected.
 Or regular home heating bills can be paid as well.
 The Idaho Low Income Home Energy Assistance Program will only help people who are qualified, and aid is offered on a first come-served basis.
 You need to call your local community action agency to apply or get more information.